 Temperatures in Canada this time of year can vary between -3 and -30 Celsius.
 These are very cold temperatures and should be taken extremely seriously.
 Failing to have the appropriate clothing will result in not being able to participate in our photographic sessions.
 Therefore, we recommend:

 1) Boots: extremely warm winter/snow boots.
+Make sure they are larger than normal to accommodate double wooly socks.

 2) Crampons: as we will be photographing on icy lakes, ice crampons are a must.
 Make sure you buy the ones we recommend.
 Crampons without good solid spikes will not be good enough.
+Make sure you buy a larger than your boot size.

 3) Socks: be aware that 2 pairs of socks will be required (make sure the external pair is of high quality wool).
 Therefore, your snow boots should be larger size than the size you usually ware.